pugliesedev123/Capstone-Project-BIOT670i-2025/README.md

 The goal is a practical framework for researchers and fossil enthusiasts alike.

 Portions of this work were completed as part of the University of Maryland Global Campus M.S.
-Biotechnology capstone.
+Biotechnology capstone (BIOT670i-2025).
 More information on project goals can be found in `Project_Description.pdf`.

 Portions of these results were also used to create the poster "<em>Analyzing the Impact of Increased Species Diversity on Machine Learning-Based Image Classification within the Megatoothed Sharks</em>" for the joint Mid-Atlantic and NorthEast (MANE) Geobiology Symposium at the Edelman Fossil Park and Museum on Friday, 27 February 2026.